-Frames commence when a player's cue tip contacts the cue ball. (a) The break is legal if a ball is potted.
-OR at least two object balls fully pass an imaginary line joining the middle of the centre pockets. (b) If it is an illegal break the opponent is awarded a free shot plus one visit.
+4a THE RACK Arrange as shown with the black ball on the black spot.
+4b THE BREAK The first shot of a frame is the break.
+To 'break', the cue ball is played from baulk at the triangle of object balls Frames commence when a player's cue tip contacts the cue ball. (a) The break is legal if a ball is potted, OR at least two object balls fully pass an imaginary line joining the middle of the centre pockets.

+(b) If it is an illegal break the opponent is awarded a free shot plus one isit.
 The cue ball can be played from where it lies OR from baulk OR there is a re-rack.

-4c PLAYING FROM BALLIK (a) The cue ball must be in baulk when a shot is played.
-If the centre f the cue ball is on the baulk line this is deemed in baulk (b) The cue ball must be moved only by hand.
-Not with the shaft of the ue.
+4c PLAYING FROM BAULK

+(a) The cue ball must be in baulk when a shot is played.
+If the centre of the cue ball is on the baulk line this is deemed in baulk.

+(b) The cue ball must be moved only by hand.
+Not with the shaft of the cue.
 The player may continue to adjust the position of the cue ball by hand until a shot is played.
 If the cue ball is touched with the tip of the cue a shot is deemed to have been played and it is a foul if it does not meet the requirements of a legal shot.
-Rule 5d. (c) The cue ball may be played in any direction After a foul, if the player decides to play from baulk, position the cue It is a foul, if during placement, the cue hall touches another other hall 4d BLACK BALL POTTED ON THE BREAK or on a re-rack ...
+Rule 5d. (c) The cue ball may be played in any direction.

+After a foul, if the player decides to play from baulk, position the cue ball without touching any other ball.
+It is a foul, if during placement, the cue ball touches another other ball.

+4d BLACK BALL POTTED ON THE BREAK or on a re

 The balls are re-racked and the same player breaks again.
 No penalty is incurred.

-This applies if any other balls are pocketed, or leave the playing surface
+This applies if any other balls are pocketed, or leave the playing surface.

 4e DECIDING GROUPS ON AN OPEN TABLE

-- Groups are NOT decided and the table remains open ... (a) On a break shot.
+Groups are NOT decided and the table remains open ...

+(a) On a break shot.

-- (h) On a foul shot
+(b) On a foul shot.

-- (c) If taking a 'free' shot after a foul.
+(c) If taking a 'free' shot after a foul.

-(d) In a 'combination' shot in which balls from both groups are notted.
+(d) In a 'combination' shot in which balls from both groups are potted.
 After the break the table is open and players may play balls from either group.
-The black ball cannot be used as an 'on' ball to pot an object hall, unless a foul has been committed and it is a free shot.
-Given these exceptions, if a player pots a ball or balls from single group the player is 'on' that group for the duration of the frame.
+The black ball cannot be used as an 'on' ball to pot an object ball, unless a foul has been committed and it is a free shot.
+Given these exceptions, if a player pots a ball or balls from a single group the player is 'on' that group for the duration of the frame.
 The opposing player is designated the opposite group.

 4f DECIDING GROUPS AFTER A FOUL SHOT

-If a foul is committed on an open table and one or more object balls are nocketed, then those halls are ignored in determining groups The oncoming player then faces an open table and has a free shot playable from where the cue ball came to rest OR from baulk.
-A player may play any ball on a free shot and the table remains open
+If a foul is committed on an open table and one or more object balls are pocketed, then those balls are ignored in determining groups.
+The oncoming player then faces an open table and has a free shot playable from where the cue ball came to rest OR from baulk.
+A player may play any ball on a free shot and the table remains open.

-4a CONTINUING PLAY

-In the course of play, if balls are potted and a legal shot is played then players are entitled to an additional shot.

-This continues until a player either .